cyrilyared/Tarbas-CJ/README.md

 Our software system takes an image of any format, determines where the individuals are in this image, and then determines whether these individuals are in a line.

 ## Person Detection
 The main file which is used to draw bounding boxes and determine the coordinates of individuals in an image is `person_detection.py`.
 It is based on the Google TensorFlow Object Detection API and the file is based on the work of Norman Di Palo as found [here](https://medium.com/nanonets/how-i-built-a-self-flying-drone-to-track-people-in-under-50-lines-of-code-7485de7f828e).
-All images in the directory specified by `IMAGES_DIRECTORY` in `tarbas.java` will be processed.
+All images in the directory specified by `IMAGES_DIRECTORY` in `Tarbas.java` will be processed.
 It will output processed images with bounding boxes identifying individuals as shown below.

 The central point of each bounding box is also saved as a `(x, y)` pair in a CSV file for that image so that this data can later be used to identify lines.